simonhcui/LocationsApi/README.md

 3rd party requirements to run

-*HTTParty
+HTTParty

-gem install httparty
+- gem install httparty
+- Then add "gem 'httparty'" to Gemfile

 Then to run:

-*rails s
+- rails s
-*Then hit the following CURL commands:
+- Then hit the following CURL commands:

 First endpoint that allows users to submit IP addresses.
 Fetches the country/city from GeoJS and stores them in server memory cache